MoltonMontro/TestDocs/docs/source/ItemAsset/ShirtAsset.rst

 Body Mesh Replacements
 ----------------------

-See [CharacterMeshReplacement.md](/CharacterMeshReplacement.md) for full documentation.
+See `CharacterMeshReplacement.rst <../CharacterMeshReplacement.rst>`_ for full documentation.

 **Has_1P_Character_Mesh_Override** *bool*: A prefab named "Character_Mesh_1P_Override_0" should be loaded.
 Defaults to false.

 **Character_Mesh_3P_Override_LODs** *uint16*: Number of prefabs to load for each LOD index.
 Defaults to 0.

-**Has_Character_Material_Override** *bool*: A material named "Character_Material_Override" should be loaded to replace the firstperson and thirdperson mesh materials.
+**Has_Character_Material_Override** *bool*: A material named "Character_Material_Override" should be loaded to replace the first-person and third-person mesh materials.
 Defaults to false.